 The Victorians have a reputation for being prim, proper and persnickety.
 As a member of the upper class in Victorian England (during the reign of Queen Victoria, 1837-1901), one had to know the exhaustive rules of etiquette that went along with one's position.
 Today, many of these rules seem arbitrary and silly: Does it really matter the order in which dinner party guests enter the dining room?
 At the time it did, because such social niceties constituted basic manners and politeness.

-But such rules could go too far.
-It was evident to many even then — social critics of the time popularly mocked the more ridiculous elements of Victorian society.
-The magazine "Punch" published cartoons of farcical social scenes, and the satirist W.S.
+Yet such rules could go too far.
+It was evident to many even then; social critics of the time popularly mocked the more ridiculous elements of Victorian society.
+The magazine Punch published cartoons of farcical social scenes, and the satirist W.S.
 Gilbert penned humorous lyrics to comic operas skewering silly elements of the culture.
 We'll take a glimpse into some of the rules that seem absurd to us today.

-Let us start with a proper invitation: We kindly request the pleasure of your company today to take part in an exploration of Victorian etiquette.
+Let us start with a proper invitation: We kindly request the pleasure of your company to take part in an exploration of Victorian etiquette.
+Let's start with what they wore.